neo4j-partners/google-deployment-manager-neo4j/scripts/neo4j-enterprise/README.md

-# simple
+# scripts/neo4j-enterprise
-This is a Google Deployment Manager (DM) template that installs Neo4j Enterprise Edition.
+This is a Google Deployment Manager (DM) template that deploys Neo4j Enterprise Edition.
 You can run it from the  CLI.

 The template provisions Instance Group Managers (IGM), pd-ssd, and a Service Account to create a Runtime Config.